 - Cool them down completely then transfer to a clean mixer-grinder dry grinder jar.

-- Grind to a fine powder (this may take up to two iterations).
+- Add sugar and grind to a fine powder (this may take up to two iterations).

 - Store in an airtight container, preferably a glass container.

-- Add a little amount of sugar in each batch.
-This makes a very smooth powder.
+- Add a little amount of sugar in each batch for making cardamom powder.
+This makes a very smooth elaichi powder.

-- Grind the entire pod with seeds.
-It'll be more flavourful
+- Grind the entire cardamom pod with seeds.
+The powder be more flavourful

 - If grinding the whole pod, grind it twice for better smoothness.